-Management of money is the key to a strong economy and Lloyds Banking Group recognise supporting young people with their financial education allows them to form a positive relationship with money.
-We can help ensure that they have the knowledge and confidence to make the right decisions as they move towards financial independence.
+Management of money is the key to a strong economy, and at Lloyds Banking Group we recognise that supporting young people with their financial education allows them to form a positive relationship with their finances.

 Ensuring our communities and customers are saving for their futures is not just about providing them with products.
 It's about helping to create healthy financial habits at an early age, proactively influencing their approach to managing money, and helping them avoid financial difficulty in the future.